Property Chains – a Comprehensive Guide

 My house chain has broken, what do I do?

 When a house chain collapses, it’s a bit of a blow, especially if you have your heart set on a property and are relying on the sale of your current house to buy it.
 All is not lost though.
-If you need to sell your house fast, you could take your house to auction, or look to quick house sale companies like Good Move.
+If you need to sell your house fast, you could take your house to auction, or look to cash house buying companies like Good Move.

 At Good Move, we bypass the housing market, so you don’t have to worry about being stuck in a property chain..
 Our expert surveyors could sell your property in as little as two weeks.
 You don’t pay any seller’s fees and as the UK’s most highly regulated quick house sale company our customers know they can trust us.
 Get in touch with our experienced surveying team here at Good Move for a fast and convenient sale.